-Management's Discussion and Analysis For the six months ended December 31, 2020
+Management's Discussion and Analysis For the three months ended March 31, 2021

-DATE OF REPORT: March 25, 2021
+DATE OF REPORT: May 26, 2021

-This MD&A for Whitehorse Gold Corp. and its subsidiaries' (collectively, "Whitehorse Gold" or the "Company") should be read in conjunction with the Company's audited consolidated financial statements for the six months ended December 31, 2020 and for the period from incorporation on November 27, 2019 to June 30, 2020, and the related notes contained therein.
+This MD&A for Whitehorse Gold Corp. and its subsidiaries' (collectively, "Whitehorse Gold" or the "Company") should be read in conjunction with the Company's audited consolidated financial statements for the six months ended December 31, 2020 and the related notes contained therein.
 In addition, the Company reports its financial position, financial performance and cash flow in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 The Company's significant accounting policies are set out in Note 2 of the audited consolidated financial statements for the six months ended December 31, 2020.